afritz1/OpenTESArena/README.md

 - Creatures spawning in ridiculous places (stone golems in an old rickety house??)
 - Inventory item limit (only restricted by weight then)

+## Graphics

 The 3D graphics are done with a GPU ray tracer written in OpenCL, and its code will be added here once I finish other components first.
 It functions decently and runs smoothly on high-end computers, but there are still many optimizations that can be done.
 I puzzled for a long time about whether to use a ray tracer or OpenGL, or even just a software renderer, and I finally decided that this would be a good place to show that real time ray tracing can be done in some games today.
-A number of sample images showcasing the current state of the ray tracer are available in the "samples" folder.
+Arena looked like a good game to experiment with graphics-wise due to its low geometry count.

+There are some neat effects like ambient occlusion and adaptive anti-aliasing I experimented with that I would like to implement here, but they'll probably only be viable for use on fast graphics cards.

+## Redesign

 The spell casting system will likely need some redesigning to balance it out with the non-magic classes, since spell casters can have a game-breaking advantage.
 Maybe all classes would have spell points?
 But then who gets to wear plate?
-Do spells have an individual cooldown time, a global cooldown time, or can everyone cast spells like a machine gun?
+Do spells have an individual cooldown time, a similar-type cooldown time, a global cooldown time, or can everyone cast spells like a machine gun?
 I think the original system was designed to be played with a party of adventurers like with D&D, not for solo characters.
 More discussion should happen on this topic first.

 ## Data Files